How to check your skin for skin cancer

 Nodular melanoma

 Nodular melanoma looks different to regular melanoma.
 They are raised, firm to touch and even in colour.
-Nodular melanomas may be red, pink, brown or black, and they grow quickly – see your doctor immediately if you notice these changes.
+Nodular melanomas may be red, pink, brown or black, and they grow quickly – see your doctor immediately if you notice these changes as this can be life threatening.

 Basal cell carcinoma (BCC)